ignacioalvmar/ignacioalvmar.github.io/_publications/2018-arv-2018-2nd-workshop-on-augmented-reality-for-int.md

 citation: 'Ignacio Alvarez et al..
 (2018).
 ARV 2018: 2nd Workshop on Augmented Reality for Intelligent Vehicles.
 Adjunct Proceedings of the 10th International ACM Conference on Automotive User Interfaces and Interactive Vehicular Applications (AutomotiveUI ’18).'
 ---

-Published in *Adjunct Proceedings of the 10th International ACM Conference on Automotive User Interfaces and Interactive Vehicular Applications (AutomotiveUI ’18)*, ACM 2018
+Published in *'Adjunct Proceedings of the 10th International ACM Conference on Automotive User Interfaces and Interactive Vehicular Applications (AutomotiveUI ’18)'*, ACM 2018

 ## Abstract